-Life As a Maintenance and Repair Worker
+What is a Maintenance and Repair Worker?

-Occupation Description Perform work involving the skills of two or more maintenance or craft occupations to keep machines, mechanical equipment, or the structure of an establishment in repair.
+Career Description Perform work involving the skills of two or more maintenance or craft occupations to keep machines, mechanical equipment, or the structure of an establishment in repair.
 Duties may involve pipe fitting; boiler making; insulating; welding; machining; carpentry; repairing electrical or mechanical equipment; installing, aligning, and balancing new equipment; and repairing buildings, floors, or stairs.

-Maintenance & Repair Worker Responsibilities
+List of Maintenance & Repair Worker Job Duties

 - Assemble, install, or repair wiring, electrical or electronic components, pipe systems, plumbing, machinery, or equipment.

 - Grind and reseat valves, using valve-grinding machines.